hjerpbakk/GraphQLDotNet/README.md

 ### The server

 The server needs an *OpenWeather API key*, which is available for free on [openweather.org](https://openweathermap.org).
-This key must be set as an environment variable or present in `appsettings.json` at the root of the `GraphQLDotNet.API` for the server to run:
+This key must be set as an environment variable or present in `appsettings.json` for the server to run:

 ```shell
 OpenWeatherConfiguration__ApiKey="[APIKEY]"
 ```

-To run the server after configuration is in place, navigate to the TODO full path `GraphQLDotNet.API`-folder, and run:
+To run the server after configuration is in place, navigate to the `/src/API/GraphQLDotNet.API`-folder, and run:

 ```shell
 dotnet run